 When we achieve total harmony we can become the very best we can possibly be.
-Meditation, breathing and the yoga stretches combine to make a powerful combination practiced for thousands of years.
+Meditation, breathing and the yoga stretches combine to make a powerful combination practised for thousands of years.

 If we heal ourselves through breath, a strengthened body and a still mind our lives can be transformed.
-Therefore the basic difference in both systems is that Pilates is more of a workout whereas Yoga is, in genereal, more holistic.
+Therefore the basic difference in both systems is that Pilates is more of a workout, whereas Yoga is, in general, more holistic.

 That doesn’t mean Yoga is not intensive or aerobic.
 If you work correctly you won’t need an intensive gym session.
 In fact, the Yogic breath will increase your lung capacity profoundly.
 It is recommended for improving asthma and other respiratory problems.

-It is abdominally intensive and this attention to core strength and this will assist both agility and posture.
+It is abdominal-intensive, and this attention to core strength will assist both agility and posture.

 Its different poses will help create a sense of calm, help a practitioner physiologically and generally help regulate the whole system.

-It will help anyone to rehabilitate their body especially after an injury and is an excellent way of taking the first positive steps to a better physical health.
-If you are experiencing arthritic conditions it can help the pain and also assist in managing tendon or muscle soreness.
+It will help anyone to rehabilitate their body especially after an injury, and is an excellent way of taking the first positive steps to a better physical health.
+If you are experiencing arthritic conditions it can help the pain, while also assisting in managing tendon or muscle soreness.

-In a nutshell Yoga will promote fitness and a sense of inner peace or tranquility.
-If you have difficulty in embracing the Yogic philosophy then Pilates will probably appeal more.
+In a nutshell Yoga will promote fitness and a sense of inner peace or tranquillity.
+If you have difficulty in embracing the Yogic philosophy, then Pilates will probably appeal more.
 Of course there’s nothing stopping you pursuing both disciplines.

 Imagine waking up under china blue skies and exercising by the side of a tranquil swimming pool.
-You can be immersed in the while philosophy and spend a week concentrating on you and your chosen discipline.
+You can be immersed in the philosophy, and spend a week concentrating on you and your chosen discipline.
 What could be better?